axibase/atsd/administration/change-owner.md

 ### Data Directory

-If ATSD data is stored in a [custom directory](change-data-directory.md#changing-the-directory-where-data-is-stored), execute the following command:
+If ATSD data is stored in a [custom directory](change-data-directory.md#changing-the-directory-where-data-is-stored), change the owner of the custom data directory.

 ```bash
 sudo chown -R axibase:axibase /path/to/data-directory